hansquiogue/cs326-final-eta/docs/collections-definitions.md

 ## users

-The `users` collection stores the basic information about users, as well as a list of character names by which character data may be found
+The `users` collection stores basic userdata, such as the name, the salt & hash for their password, their email, and a list of character names.

 ```
 // users document
 {
     _id: <ObjectId>,
     user: String,
-    pass: String,
+    pass: [Salt, Hash],
     email: String,
     characters: [String]
 }